 With the growing population and dependence on glacial-deposit and bedrock aquifers in the San Juan Islands, there is growing concern about the quality and availability of ground water.
 For residents of Cattle Point, potable water is a critical resource.
-Residents depend on a well system that is fed by water from aquifers under Mt.
-Finlayson.
-Consequently, concerns have been raised over impacts to the aquifer.
-The groundwater wells pump from shallow unconfined aquifers in glacial deposits or fractured bedrock (NPS 1998).
-The aquifer is accessed by a well system on the north side of the ridge.
-The Cape San Juan wells are approximately 800 feet from the nearest proposed road alignment.
-The remaining wells are over 1,200 feet away (figure 3.6).
+Residents depend on a well system that is fed by water from an aquifer under Mt.
+Finlayson; consequently, concerns have been raised over potential impacts to the aquifer from the proposed Cattle Point Road project.
+The aquifer is accessed by a system of three wells located on the east flank of Mt.
+Finlayson (figure 3.5).
+The well system is managed by the Cape San Juan Water District (CSJWD).
+In 1998, the CSJWD wells provided household water to 110 connections serving approximately 150 full-time and 50 part-time residents (CSJWD 1998).
+CSJWD well number 3 is located within the project area.